type

 V? last()

-Return the item at index-1, or if empty return null.
+Return the item at size-1, or if empty return null.
 This method is readonly safe.

 make